4d/docs/docs/API/SessionClass.md

 - [`On Mobile App Authentication`](https://developer.4d.com/go-mobile/docs/4d/on-mobile-app-authentication) and [`On Mobile App Action`](https://developer.4d.com/go-mobile/docs/4d/on-mobile-app-action) database methods for mobile requests,
 - ORDA functions [called with REST requests](../REST/ClassFunctions.md).

+For more information on web user sessions, please refer to the [Web Server Sessions](WebServer/sessions.md) section.

-#### Remote client session
+#### Remote client sessions

 The `Session` object of remote client sessions is available from:

 - Project methods that have the [Execute on Server](../Project/code-overview.md#execute-on-server) attribute (they are executed in the "twinned" process of the client process),
-- Triggers
+- Triggers.

-- All server processes related to the user session.
+For information on remote user sessions, please refer to the [XXXX](Desktop/client-server.md) section.

 #### Stored procedures session